 The Japanese method /microblading of eyebrows

-Many of my girlfriends got the “Japanese method of drawing on eyebrows” (microblading or also known as 3D Brown Microblading), so naturally I was interested.
+Many of my girlfriends got the “Japanese method of drawing on eyebrows” (also known as Phibrows ), so naturally, I was interested.
 I was very interested in what they are and what is the final results.
-Her eyebrows looked natural and I didn’t even noticed that she got her eyebrows done, since she is a makeup artist, I thought she just drew them out to look perfect.
+Her eyebrows looked natural and I didn’t even notice that she got her eyebrows done since she is a makeup artist, I thought she just drew them out to look perfect.
 After doing online reach, here is what I found.

-Before this Japanese method there were many other eyebrow drawing methods and they had devastating results.
+Before this Japanese method, there were many other eyebrow drawing methods and they had devastating results.
 These lines would bleed and or the color moved around and would change shape (in some cases the color would change (usually turned into green).
-A few months ago one of my friends told me that she was going on this “Japanese method of drawing eyebrows / microblading” I was like yeah not interested.
-I really do enjoy drawing on my eyebrows to be honest and maybe when I’m a bit older and lazier I might do this, but for now I will choose to skip it.
+A few months ago one of my friends told me that she was going to this “Japanese method of drawing eyebrows (Phibrows)” I was like yeah not interested.
+I really do enjoy drawing on my eyebrows, to be honest, and maybe when I’m a bit older and lazier I might do this, but for now, I will choose to skip it.
 So, I wanted to know why this Japanese method was highly recommended!
-What did everyone and their mother get it done?
+What did everyone and their mother gets it done?
 My friend told me that this newest method was the safest and guaranteed the best and most natural results with no bleeding or color change.
-With this new method (microblading), after a year the color will fade and in some cases totally vanish.
+With this new method (Phibrows), after a year the color will fade and in some cases totally vanish.
 My friend did tell me that you were required to get two treatments in order to get the best results (might not be the case for everyone).

 The Japanese method of drawing eyebrows tools

 The most common tool used for drawing on the lines is a small hand held machine with one needle but will also give the most unnatural and “worst” results.
-The least used tool is a small tool (looks like a pencil to be honest) with one needle and you will need to manually draw on the lines, one at a time.
+The least used tool is a small tool (looks like a pencil) with one needle and you will need to manually draw the lines, one at a time.
 This newest tool which is slowly proving to be the best tool is called “The blade”.
 It contains up to 12 – 14 needle which can be flexible or stiff (not flexible).

 Why the Japanese method of drawing eyebrows gives better results

-So, what is this “Japanese method of drawing eyebrows / microblading“?
-If you search online you will not find much about this method since it might be called differently in every country.
-But after doing a lot of research here is what the gist of the story is.
+So, what is this “Japanese method of drawing eyebrows / microblading / Phibrows“?
+After doing a lot of research, here is what the gist of the story is.
 What is the difference you might ask?
-There is a key difference between this “Japanese method” and every other methods.
-Each method offers thin lines, but after some time (even a few days) the lines will bleed (in rare cases if someone uses some weird cheap pigment these lines can turn into a green color).
+There is a key difference between this “Japanese method (Phibrows)” and every other microblading method.
+Each method offers thin to thicker lines, but after some time (even a few days) the lines will bleed (in rare cases if someone uses some weird cheap pigment these lines turn green).
 Why does this happen?
 Should the artist be to blame, the tools, the ink?
-The ink is the key to the best looking results.
+The ink and tools is the key to the best looking results.
 The ink which is used is an actual pigment.
 The pigment can be based on natural ingredients (plants) or minerals.
 The pigment (aka ink) comes in gel, cream or liquid form and it doesn’t matter what form you use, it’s a personal liking, but to my knowledge most people use creams.
-The problems with inks is the following.
-When you apply the ink on to the skin (using one of the tools mentioned above) the ink will get redistributed in other parts of the skin which you did not plan to color and the end results are blurry lines aka bleeding.
+The problems with some of the inks is the following.
+When you apply the ink onto the skin (using one of the tools mentioned above) the ink will get redistributed in other parts of the skin which you did not plan to color and the end results are blurry lines aka bleeding.
 Why does this happen?
-This happened because the ink (pigment) enters your lymphs and moves around causing blurry lines (after a few days).
-This is where the “Japanese method” is different from any other method, this doesn’t happen with this new method.
+This happened because the ink (pigment) enters your lymph and moves around causing blurry lines (after a few days).
+This is where the “Japanese method (Phibrows) ” is different from any other method, this doesn’t happen with this new method.

-This Japanese microblading method of drawing eyebrows has the ability to change cream, gel and liquid pigments into silicone after it is applied onto the skin.
-When the pigment turns into silicone form it cannot enter your skin’s lymph (if I understood correctly) and will not move around on your skin and will stay put which means no blurry lines, no matter what kind type you have (not even oily skin).
-It’s important that the pigment when applying it stays in liquid form during the entire process until its time to set the pigment.
+This Japanese microblading method of drawing eyebrows has the ability to change cream, gel and liquid pigments into silicone after it is applied to the skin.
+When the pigment turns into silicone form it cannot enter your skin’s lymph (if I understood correctly) and will not move around on your skin and will stay put which means no blurry lines, no matter what kind type of skin you have (not even oily skin).
+It’s important that the pigment, when applying it, stays in liquid form during the entire process until its time to set the pigment.

-The key to the Japanese method is to use a mineral pigment (cream, gel or liquid) without alcohol and after you apply the pigment on to the eyebrow area (you got the desired shape) with “the blade tool” it’s time to set it.
-To set the pigment and turn it into silicone form, you have to use this specific liquid which transforms this pigment into a silicon form the transformation happens really fast.
-The Main thing you should know, is that this method of drawing on eyebrows, unlike tattoos, fades naturally after 12 months.
+The key to the Japanese method (Phibrows) is to use a mineral pigment (cream, gel or liquid) without alcohol and after you apply the pigment on to the eyebrow area (you got the desired shape) with “the blade tool” it’s time to set it.
+To set the pigment and turn it into silicone form, you have to use this specific liquid which transforms this pigment into a silicon form, the transformation happens really fast.
+The main thing you should know is that this method of drawing on eyebrows, unlike tattoos, fades naturally after 12 months.
 So your eyebrows are ready for a new treatment after 12 months.